dorkamotorka/ebpf-multihost-map-sync/README.md

 But, there are no known synchronization tool or daemon available for eBPF Maps.

-Run the program using:
+On both host, you need run the program using:

 ```
 sudo ./map-sync -ip <IP-of-the-syncing-peer>
 ```

-On each host you can trigger actions on eBPF map using:
+On any host from the two you can then simulate/trigger actions on eBPF map using:

 ```
 sudo bpftool map